Michaelliv/psst/README.md

 ```

 ### If a Secret is Missing

+psst will automatically check environment variables as a fallback.
+If neither the vault nor the environment has the secret, the command will fail.

 Ask the human to add it:
 > "I need `STRIPE_KEY` to call the Stripe API.
 Please run `psst set STRIPE_KEY` to add it."